 The student will be notified in writing by the dean that he/she has been academically dismissed from the program.

 - The College will offer an opportunity to transfer to a different program within 60 days without charge.

 - After 60 days, the student is entitled to enroll in a different degree program and will be required to submit a new enrollment form and pay the current multi-source fee.

 Note: Students dismissed for failure to maintain good academic standing are not eligible to transfer to another program.
-Students may appeal for reenrollment after two years.
-Nursing students dismissed for failing the clinical performance in nursing examination, the focused clinical competencies assessment, a nursing theory requirement on the third attempt, earning a total of 6 D and/or F grades in the nursing theory series, or for failing to complete the nursing degree within the required time limit may appeal after five years.
-The appeal for reenrollment should be submitted to the dean of the appropriate school.
+Students may appeal for re-enrollment after 1 year.
+Nursing students dismissed for failing the clinical performance in nursing examination, the focused clinical competencies assessment, a nursing theory requirement on the third attempt, earning a total of 6 D and/or F grades in the nursing theory series, or for failing to complete the nursing degree within the required time limit may appeal after 5 years.
+The appeal for re-enrollment should be submitted to the dean of the appropriate school.
 See the Student Appeals Policy for further details.

 If an appeal for re-enrollment is granted, the student will be allowed to re-enroll into Excelsior College under the degree requirements in effect at the time of re-enrollment.